NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/05_Cluster_Authentication/2 5 - Cluster Authentication 1595ffbfc3c549f5b8921f02a1ae446c.md

 # KubeConfig File Setup - Pinniped

-- When Pinniped authentication is enabled, the `tanzu cluster kubeconfig get` command returns a kubeconfig file that’s configured to run the Tanzu pinniped-auth plugin
+- When Pinniped authentication is enabled, the `tanzu cluster kubeconfig get` command returns a kubeconfig file that's configured to run the Tanzu pinniped-auth plugin
 - The plugin initiates the Pinniped authentication workflow
     - Users will be redirected to the Pinniped supervisor endpoint on the management cluster